twiddlingbits/twr-wasm/readme.md

 The FFT APIs use float32 arrays for complex-number input and output data, and a configuration struct.
 In the example I generate the input data by adding a 1K and 5K sine waves, call the kiss FFT API to perform the FFT on the generated sine waves, and then graph the input and output data using Javascript Canvas.

-The "kiss fft" library consist of one .c file and two .h files.
-I found it on github, and copied the .c/.h files into the example folder.

 <img src="./readme-img-fft.png" width="500" >

 Here is part of the code.
-The rest can be found in the examples.
+The rest can be found in the example.

 ~~~
 <!doctype html>